Sawaphob/RetroBasicComplier/README.md

 Step to use:
 1. Create a new file input.txt
-2. Enter the code that you want to program
+2. Enter the code that you want to program.
 Example:

 10 A = 1